TVNZ apologises to Shortland Street audience after plane crash cliffhanger

-TVNZ has apologised after tonight's Shortland Street cliffhanger featuring a deadly plane crash aired within hours of a real life double-fatal aviation tragedy.
+TVNZ has apologised after last night's Shortland Street cliffhanger featuring a deadly plane crash aired - within hours of a real life double-fatal aviation tragedy.

 The episode, which ran on Monday night, was the last for the year and concluded with one character dying following the crash.

-A spokesperson from TVNZ apologised to any viewers who might have found tonight's episode disturbing following the Raglan crash.
+A spokesperson from TVNZ apologised to any viewers who might have found last night's episode disturbing following the Raglan crash.

 "We apologise to any viewers who found this episode upsetting and our condolences are with the victims' family and friends," the spokesperson said.